lazyJunk/cubyz-maven/readme.md

 A bunch of builds published to github

+Note: This doesn't create fat-jars with all the assets.
+This is only for dev purposes.

 ## Versioning:

 The build versions are based on the current date and time that is being build.